devplayer0/fyp/report.md

 system is completed, there should be two outputs: the performance grade and additional "informational results".
-That is, how well the submission performed represented as a score and other (arbitrary) information that doesn't directly contribute to the score value.
+That is, how well the submission performed represented as a score and other (arbitrary) information that doesn't directly contribute to the grade value.

 The most important aspect of this is how to calculate the performance grade or score.
-Given the types of metrics that might be collected, how can a number on a scale be generated?
+Given the types of metrics that might be collected, how can a useful value be generated?
 A cycle count gives a sort of "absolute" measure of how well a program performs, but this will need to be placed on a relative scale.
 It's also worth considering that the relationship between a cycle count and the scale may not be simple.
-An algorithm that runs in $O(n^2)$ time may not be that much worse than program running on $O(n)$ in the case of a particular assignment.
+An algorithm that runs in $O(n^2)$ time is not necessarily that much worse than a program running on $O(n)$ for certain applications.

-Any additional outputs that don't factor in to the performance grade need only be considered based on their usefulness to both instructors or students.
-Graphs or diagrams might help to show why a submission received a particular grade.
+Any additional outputs that don't factor in to the performance grade need only be considered based on their usefulness to instructors or students.
+Graphs or diagrams might help to explain why a submission received a particular grade.

 ## High-level components